GaussianWonder/PBR_OpenGL_Template/README.md

   :cb     clean build shorthand
 ```

+> OUTDATED, use the conan build system, ditch the previous vanilla build system.

 The run script will take its arguments and execute them sequentially.

 There are only 5 **presetted commands**, but custom commands can be provided by path.